sdxic/netapp_bluexp_classification/README.md

     * Click Accept in the Warning

 3. Copy the downloaded BlueXP Classification software on the lab jumpbox to the BlueXP Classification VM.
-    * Move the DATASENSE-INSTALLER-<version>.tar.gz file from Downloads to Documents in Finder
+    * Move the DATASENSE-INSTALLER-"version".tar.gz file from Downloads to Documents in Finder
 ![WinSCP](images/winscp3-class.png)
-    * In WinSCP drag DATASENSE-INSTALLER-<version>.tar.gz in the left panel over to the BlueXP Classification VM /home/sdx directory panel on the right, into the open area
+    * In WinSCP drag DATASENSE-INSTALLER-"version".tar.gz in the left panel over to the BlueXP Classification VM /home/sdx directory panel on the right, into the open area
         * Click OK in the Upload prompt
 ![WinSCP](images/winscp4.png)